Masamitsu1025/ruhmi-framework-mcu/README.md

 ### Vela version

 The version of ARM Vela compiler used to compile those subgraphs assigned to the Ethos-U55 target is 4.2.0.
-Note that when installing the MERA 2.3.1 PIP package it will automatically pull Vela 4.2 as a dependency.
+Note that when installing the RUHMI 2.3.1 PIP package it will automatically pull Vela 4.2 as a dependency.

-## MERA Installation
+## RUHMI Installation

 Under the directory `install` PIPs package is provded.
 In order to install MERA 2.3.1 MCU on supported environment you will need: